 ‘What’s wrong?’ she asked.

-‘They want you to love the whole world but you won’t, you want it narrowed down to one fleshy man who knows what to do with his hands, with your body.
-A man with almond eyes and a long jaw and a serenely contemplative, kindly mischievous air, who cuts you open until your light streams out between the stitches, no matter how soft, how scar-free you think you are.’
+‘They want you to love the whole world, but you do not want it, you want it narrowed down to one man who knows what to do with his hands, with your body.
+A man with almond eyes and a long jaw and a serene, thoughtful, kindly mischievous air, who will cut you open until your light pours out between the stitches, no matter how soft, how scar-free you think you are.’

-‘Nothing,’ he said, cold sweat streaming down his spine.
+‘Nothing,’ he said, as cold sweat ran down his back.

-He could smell them and hear them and touch them and see them.
-He wanted to cry out loud.
+He could smell them, hear them, touch them, see them.
+He wanted to scream out loud.
 The dreams were coming to him.

 ‘Talk to me,’ she said, gently touching his leg.
 ‘I will listen, and I will write it all down.
-You and I will make a damn great story out of this.’
+You and I will make a damn good story out of it.’